 For more detail on how to speed up your WordPress you can read my article – Do you need to speed up your WordPress site speed

 If you not preparing your WordPress site to serve heavy traffic, you can be setting yourself up for a disaster.
 Especially if it happens when a record number of people are interested in your site or business.
-If you do not take the steps to optimizing your site, your potential customer may move on to a competitor’s site when yours is down as that is easier then wait for your website to work again.
+If you do not take the steps to optimize your site, your potential customer may move on to a competitor’s site when yours is down as that is easier then wait for your website to work again.